 Of course, you can use “a basket” for sun-drying.

-A colander or a strainer is also fine for a small amount of drying veggies.
+A colander or a strainer is also fine for a small number of drying veggies.
 But It can say to other cooking tools I mentioned such as an oven rack and a colander, they don’t absolve moisture and not well-.

 Therefore, when comparing with a natural material basket or stainless steel or plastic cooking tools, choose a flat basket made of bamboo or rattan due to good breathability.